mydg13/Performance_Report/README.md

 ## 4 .
 Insight & Recommendation

 ### 4.1.
 Overall
+Revenue, Profit & Profit Margin Analysis (2017–2018)
+- Revenue & Profit Trend:

-Total sales and profit follow a similar trend: a slight rise from March to May, a drop in August and September, and a peak in December (holiday season: Christmas, New Year).
+Revenue and profit follow a similar pattern, with noticeable peaks in December (holiday season: Christmas, New Year).

-In contrast, the profit margin shows an inverse pattern, peaking at over 32% in August 2017 before gradually declining over time while remaining above 25%.
+A moderate increase is observed between March and May, followed by a decline in August and September.

+- Profit Margin Fluctuations:

+Profit margin shows an inverse trend compared to revenue.

+It peaked at 32.47% in August 2017 and gradually declined over time, stabilizing around 26-27% in mid to late 2018.

+🔹 Key Insight: While revenue and profit increased during peak seasons, the declining profit margin suggests rising costs or pricing adjustments.
+The company may need to analyze cost structures to maintain profitability.

 ![Analysis Report](https://github.com/mydg13/Performance_Report/blob/main/image/image_analysis1.png)